 1. South Pond Nature Area

 Situated in lovely Lincoln Park, the South Pond Nature Area is an idyllic place to workout outside.
 In 2010 South Pond was converted from a dumpy urban pond into a gorgeous ecological habitat!

 In the spring and summer this place is as green as it gets.
 It’s a true testament to Chicago’s sustainability initiatives.

-No need to rely on Spotify — in the warm weather months, the pond is teeming with birds providing a serene soundtrack for your workout.
-Just immerse in nature’s song and you’ll barely notice that you’re working out!
+No need to rely on Spotify, in the warm weather months the pond is teeming with birds providing a serene soundtrack for your workout.
+Lose yourself in nature’s song and you’ll barely notice that you’re working out!

-My favorite way to see this area while working out is to go for a power walk or bike ride around the pond pausing at “educational zones” to learn about the different animals and plants that call this area home.
+My favorite way to enjoy South Pond while working out is to go for a power walk or bike ride around the pond pausing at “educational zones” to learn about the different animals and plants that call this area home.

-The full loop around the pond is about .6 miles so it’s easy to craft whatever length run you desire just by adding loops.
-But if you find yourself feeling fatigued, you can do a shortened loop by taking the bridge that bisects the pond.
+The full loop around the pond is about .6 miles so it’s easy to craft whatever length run you want by adding loops.
+And if you start feeling tired mid-run, you can do a shorter loop by taking the bridge that bisects the pond.

-On the other hand, if you’re desiring an extra-long run, you can easily connect to the Chicago Lakefront Trail (more on that below).
+On the other hand, if you want to push yourself with a longer run, you can easily connect to the Chicago Lakefront Trail (more on that below).

-Pro tip: Incredible skyline views plus a reflective view of the Ulysses S. Grant Monument!
-In the summer, you can take an outdoor yoga class at the stunning South Pond Pavilion.
+Pro tip: Take post workout break to enjoy incredible skyline views plus a reflective view of the Ulysses S. Grant Monument!
+In the summer, you can take an outdoor yoga class at the South Pond Pavilion.